coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 marker	ab6f	8	3ae3012	3ae309b9	c6	fa
 ```

-Your script should respond with any number lines, each composed ofthree tab-separated values;
+Your script should respond with any number lines, each composed of three tab-separated values;
 send an empty line to finish.

 * sample number: The (hexadecimal) sample number (within this frame) at which to